Posts tagged with DAM

 My one point of minor difference is that people spend too much time thinking about their backups, making sure everything is backed up – but don’t spend time ensuring they know how to use their backup software’s restore features.

-Too often people only try to figure out how to restore data when they’ve just . . .
+Too often people only try to figure out how to restore data when they’ve just experienced a catastrophe.
+Do a dry run.

 There’s been no change to LR’s handling of custom XMP since version 1 – I’d characterise it as “preserving” custom XMP data.

 So LR does read the data from imported files and stores it in a database field.
 It never displays the information and it isn’t editable even through the SDK.
 But at least Lightroom doesn’t do any damage.
-When you . . .
+When you save metadata back to the original files (sidecars or directly into the file) it does not overwrite any custom XMP it encounters, and it does write the custom XMP to any exported files.

 If you save metadata back to a DNG, doesn’t it mean that every time a change is made the whole large file needs to be backed up?